monica-2213/Flowers_Detection_with_YOLOv8/README.md

 ## Streamlit App

-You can interact with the trained model and test flower detection in real time through this [Streamlit app](https://flowersdetectionwithyolov8.streamlit.app/).
-Upload an image, and the model will predict the flower type with bounding boxes and confidence scores.
+You can interact with the trained model and predict the flower type from an image by using the [Streamlit app](https://flowersdetectionwithyolov8.streamlit.app/).
+Simply upload an image of a flower, and the model will predict the flower type with bounding boxes and confidence scores.

 ## Dataset